pola-rs/polars-benchmark/README.md

-# Polars Decision Support-H (PDS-H) benchmarks
+# Polars Decision Support (PDS) benchmarks

 ## Disclaimer

-Polars Decision Support-H (PDS-H) benchmarks are derived from the TPC-H Benchmarks and as such any results obtained using PDS are not comparable to published TPC-H Benchmark results, as the results obtained from using PDS do not comply with the TPC-H Benchmarks.
+Polars Decision Support (PDS) benchmarks are derived from the TPC-H Benchmarks and as such any results obtained using PDS are not comparable to published TPC-H Benchmark results, as the results obtained from using PDS do not comply with the TPC-H Benchmarks.

 These benchmarks are our adaptation of an industry-standard decision support benchmark often used in the DataFrame library community.
 PDS consists of the same 22 queries as the industry standard benchmark TPC-H, but has modified parts for dataset generation and execution scripts.